• By role

 Attendance is core to student success in every area, yet chronic absenteeism is often treated as an isolated compliance issue rather than a signal for support.

-In this closing panel, current educators achieving success with attendance interventions will share how they identified root causes, built momentum across schools, and implemented integrated behavior and attendance strategies that improve outcomes over time.
+In this closing panel, we will discuss how to identify root causes, build momentum across schools, and implement practical behavior and attendance strategies that improve outcomes over time.

 Amber Humm Patnode